vikingeducation/prep_basics/test-yourself-answers.md

 #### Ruby on Rails

 Ruby on Rails is the amazing web framework for creating awesome web applications.
 If you want to live on edge, RoR is the right choice.
+Rails is basically a library extension for Ruby.
+Rails is installed via the command line.
+Furthermore, Rails combines Ruby with other languages like HTML, JavaScript and CSS.
+Ruby on Rails is part of the Back-End workflow.

 #### Command Line